 As a new Twitch developer, before you can manage games on Twitch or create Drops campaigns, you must register a company, a loosely defined organization of one or more people working together on a Twitch development project.
 Different users in a company can have different roles (e.g., administrator), providing different levels of management control over some aspects of the Twitch experience.
-The concept of a company is especially useful for large groups with multiple teams, each of which needs access to different products on the Twitch dashboard.
+The concept of a company is especially useful for large groups with multiple teams, each of which needs access to different products on the Twitch console.

 - Access quarterly insights and analytics about how your content performs on Twitch.